python-projects-fernando/nextgenhealth/docs/sdlc/02_requirements_gathering.md

      - Email address (used as the primary identifier).
      - National ID (optional, for country-specific identification).
    - The system must generate a unique internal identifier (UUID) for each patient.
+   - Patients can register themselves or be registered by an administrator.

 2. **Patient Search:**
    - The system must allow healthcare providers to search for patients by: